sarahciston/codingcare/posts/0critintro.md

 // [alex langland] craft moved from artisan skill building over a lifetime, an integral part of life sustaining to a hobby practiced on the side. technocraft can hold both meanings. craft points to a lifecycle of care that starts with "a tended landscape, the sustainable production of raw materials, intelligently processed, beautifully made, fit for purpose, fondly used, ingeniously reused, considerately discarded, and then given back to the earth" [craeft via podcast] [@langlandsCraeft2019]

+Craft moved from lifesustaining skills built slowly over decades, to hobbies practiced on the side,  to Langland sees craft, or his older definition of 'craeft', as a holistic interrelation rather than individual objects or skills.
+He says, "Crafts have always been determined by the immediate environment, and indexed to the resources of the natural world."
+Imagine if we saw technology's global supply chains as the integrated lifecycle of care that Langland describes, which starts with:

+>"tended landscape > sustainable production of raw materials > intelligently processed > beautifully made > fit for purpose > fondly used > ingeniously reused > considerately discarded > given back to the earth" [@langlandsCraeft2019]

 #### **LEGACIES:**

 >"perceives history as a messy entanglement rather than a linear graph" [Critical Coding Cookbook] [@shihCriticalCodingCookbook2022]

 TechnoCraft attends to the counterhistories still alive in our present and potentially reemerging in many futures.
-It includes Hilda G. Carpenter, a Black lab technican who "advanced the methods that would ultimately be used to land Apollo missions on the moon" using threading techniques called "core rope memory."
-Zainab Aliyu compares these physical memory-weaving processes to the Yoruban oracle system called Ifá:

->"This apparatus for divination through collective memory has a binary implementation not unlike the computer byte: a single unit of machine memory that contains eight bits and can store 256 different values (0-255).
-While computer memory has a finite capacity, the divination chain has boundless potential."
+It includes Hilda G. Carpenter, a Black lab technican whose "core rope memory" techniques advanced computing and supported the Apollo moon landings.
+Author Zainab Aliyu compares these physical memory-weaving processes to the Yoruban oracle system called Ifá: "This apparatus for divination through collective memory has a binary implementation not unlike the computer byte: a single unit of machine memory that contains eight bits and can store 256 different values (0-255).
+While computer memory has a finite capacity, the divination chain has boundless potential" [@aliyuSashaZamaniDeath2023].
->>[@aliyuSashaZamaniDeath2023]

 >"Our bodies are archives and sites of memory that cannot and will not be overwritten, despite technological attempts to render them as such." [@aliyuSashaZamaniDeath2023]